moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/foreign-assets-erc20.md

 For example, for the asset whose ID is `1`, the last four positions must be replaced with `0001`, and for an asset with an ID of `10`, those four positions must be replaced with `000A`.

+--8<-- 'text/builders/toolkit/ethereum-api/precompiles/security-note.md'

 ## Prerequisites {: #prerequisites }

  Tto follow along with the contents in this guide, you'll need:

 - Access to a Tanssi EVM appchain running [runtime 500](https://github.com/moondance-labs/tanssi/releases/tag/runtime-500){target=\_blank} or above
 - An established bidirectional XCM channel to another chain.
 To manage your appchain's channels, refer to the [Manage Cross-Chain Communication Channels](/builders/manage/dapp/xcm-channels/){target=\_blank} article
 - A registered foreign asset.
-Once the communication channels are open, asset registration can be easily done using the [dApp](https://apps.tanssi.network/){target=\_blank}, by entering the `Asset Registration` entry from the `XCM` management section
+Once the XCM channels are open, asset registration can be easily done using the [dApp](https://apps.tanssi.network/){target=\_blank}, in the `Asset Registration` menu entry from the `XCM` management section
 - Finally, you'll need MetaMask configured to work with your EVM appchain.
 You can also [configure MetaMask for Tanssi with the demo EVM appchain](/builders/toolkit/ethereum-api/wallets/metamask/){target=\_blank}.

-The examples in this guide are based on the Tanssi demo EVM appchain, which already has open channels to other appchains and registered foreign assets.
-The following picture shows:
+The examples in this guide are based on the Tanssi demo EVM appchain, which already has open channels to other appchains and registered foreign assets, as the following picture shows:

 1. The registered foreign asset (UNIT) which will be used in the following sections
 2. Other available foreign assets not yet registered